PacktPublishing/Learning-Zig/SETUP_YOUR_ENV.md

 )
 ```

-Remember to replace `C:\path\to\zig-windows-x86_64-0.13.0` with the actual path where you extracted Zig.
+Remember to replace `C:\path\to\zig-windows-x86_64-0.14.0` with the actual path where you extracted Zig.
 And yes, you need to do this step; otherwise, you'll be cursing your machine (with the full path to zig binary) every time you try to compile something.

 ### Mac: The cult of brew

-Ah, macOS - where everything just works... until it doesn't.
+Ah, macOS, where everything just works... until it doesn't.
 Luckily, getting Zig here is straightforward if you're part of the Homebrew cult.
 Just run:

 ```bash
 brew install zig